jasonpereira96/java-interpreter/README.md

 # Truthy and Falsey Values

+Since there is no type-checker for my language, conditional expressions inside the `if` can evaluate to any type of value.
+This includes, boolean values, strings, numbers, etc...
+Therefore, some values are considered truthy for the purposes for conditional expression evaluation and some are considered false.
+Many intepreteded languages like Javascript and Python also follow this model because they do not have type checkers as well.

-In my language the values 0, `false` and "" are considered to be `false` when encountered in boolean context.
+In my language the values `0`, `false` and `""` are considered to be `false` when encountered in boolean context.
 All other values are considered to be `true`.